-My approach to therapy is a person-centred one.
+My approach to therapy is an integrative one.
 This is a non-judgmental way of working, where the counsellor creates the right conditions to help someone increase their self-awareness; to move towards - and reach - their fullest potential.

 People come to me for help a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling:

 Problems with family or friends